HOW CAN JAPAN BEST “KEEP THE PEACE” AS THE WORLD MARCHES TOWARD WAR?

 In the end, Japan only sent money and medical aid, not military troops.
 But there was much debate at home and around the world about whether it was time for Japan to again have its own standing military and how best to contribute to world peace and international stability.

-Adventurer, lecturer and author Martin Blakeway penned a series of 20 essays during this period for the Yukio Ozaki Memorial Foundation.
-In light of recent world events, Diplomatt Press has brought them back in a single volume with the title There’s History To Be Made.
+Adventurer, lecturer and author Martin Blakeway contributed a series of 20 essays during the 1990s for the journal of the Yukio Ozaki Memorial Foundation.
+In light of recent world events, Diplomatt Press has brought them back in a single volume with the title There’s History To Be Made—A Vision and Japan’s Place in it.
 It can be ordered as an amazon Kindle or e-Book here or as a paperback through our offices.

 Readers are sure to find this book surprisingly relevant.